 Textiles art on Taquile Island is a site of attraction and a great experience for national and international visitors.
-The women of Taquile Island preserve the textile art and the techniques of using sew and spin the fabric use creations.
+The women of Taquile Island preserve the textile art and the techniques of using sewing and spinning the fabric use creations.

-One of the most peculiar people live in the floating Islands – Uros, they take advantage of totora, a vegetal material in every kind of shapes, used in everyday life of the local natives for floors, and the totora horses, a kind of boat that floats gracefully on the waters of the lake.
+The most peculiar people live in the floating Islands – Uros.
+They take advantage of the Totora, a vegetable material for every kind of shape, used in everyday life of the local natives for their floors, and the totora horses, a kind of boat that floats gracefully on the waters of the lake.